Massachusetts Route 128: Original surface route

 At the same time as Route 128 was extended along the new Circumferential Highway, it was extended further into Hull.
 This alignment, not part of the Circumferential Highway, ran southeast on Route 3 (now Route 53) (Whiting Street) to the border of Hingham and Norwell, where it turned north on present Route 228 (Main Street) through Hingham and into Hull.
 The exact route through Hingham was Main Street, Short Street, Leavitt Street, East Street, and Hull Street.
 The end of the numbered route was at the south end of Nantasket Beach, where Nantasket Avenue curves northwest to follow the shore of Massachusetts Bay.

-"America's Technology Highway"
+In 1941, the road was named the Yankee Division Highway in honor of the U.S. Army unit first formed in Boston in 1917.